drexlerd/Loki/README.md

 ## Running the Executables

-The executable illustrate how to use Loki.
+The executable illustrates how to use Loki.
+It is disabled by default and can be enabled with `-DLOKI_BUILD_EXECUTABLES=ON`.

 ```console
 ./build/exe/loki data/gripper/domain.pddl data/gripper/p-2-0.pddl